NyteshadeXT/PF2e-Vault/8) Adventures/2e - Down the Goblin Hole (D280)/03) The Webwall.md

 **Encounter Difficulty:** Severe (155 xp)

 The cave tiles represent the flat bottom of the ravine.
 Three sides of the ravine are so steep they cannot be climbed.
 The fourth side is represented by the webbed tile.
-This tile represents a wall that is perpendicular to the other tiles—the encounter begins with the player characters climbing down this near vertical cliff.
+This tile represents a wall that is perpendicular to the other tiles—the encounter begins with the player characters climbing down this near vertical cliff.

 At the start of the encounter, place the following foes on the map:
  - 2: [[goblin-warrior|Goblin Warrior]] W